 So, how do you implement change request management within your organization?
 Here are some key steps of a change request process to get you started.

-- Understand the scope of the requested change.
+- Understand what is scope change.

 The first step of a change request process is to understand exactly what the scope of the request is and what will be required to implement it.
 Keep in mind that change requests may originate internally from a project sponsor or externally from a client.
 Either way, you need to ensure your change request process captures the necessary data for you and all concerned stakeholders to make an informed decision on the requested change.